dolittle/Documentation/Source/content/en/docs/concepts/streams.md

 As streams are append-only, an event can be uniquely identified by its position in a stream, including in the [event log]({{< ref "event_sourcing.md#event-log" >}}).

-Event streams are perhaps the most important part of the Dolittle platform.
+Event streams are perhaps the most important part of the Dolittle Runtime.
 To get a different and more detailed perspective on streams, please read our section on [event sourcing and streams]({{< ref "event_sourcing.md#streams" >}}).

 ## Rules